DaveBenham/VenomModules/README.md

 ## MIX 4
 ![Mix 4 module image](doc/Mix4.png)
 A compact polyphonic mixer, attenuator, inverter, amplifier, and/or offset suitable for both audio and CV.
+Module functionality can be extended by a set of [Mix Expanders](#mix-expanders).

 ### General Operation
 There are four numbered inputs, each of which can be attenuated, inverted, and/or amplified by a level knob.
 The level knobs can be configured to different scales.
 The modulated inputs are then summed to create a mix that can also be attenuated, inverted, and/or amplified by a mix level knob.
 Finally there are options to hard or soft clip the mix and/or remove DC offset, before sending the final mix to the Mix output.
 Oversampling is available for soft clipping to control any aliasing that might otherwise be introduced.